William Trent: Career

-Just before the French and Indian War broke out, Captain Trent along with George Croghan and several other distinguished military men were present for the treaty signing at Winchester, Virginia, in September of 1753.
+Just before the French and Indian War broke out, Captain Trent along with George Croghan and several other distinguished military men were present for the treaty signing at Winchester, Virginia, in September 1753.
 The Indian Winchester Conference established that weapons and ammunition would be given to the Miami and Delaware tribes.
 Andrew Montour, Christopher Gist, and William Trent were tasked with delivering the weapons and ammunition to the Ohio Indians.
 However, only the Delaware's expressed that their goods were received.
 In addition to the goods being delivered, it was also settled that Andrew Montour and George Croghan would travel to South Carolina and advocate for the release of warriors of the Shawonese Nation.

 The Virginia Regiment recruited men in Virginia and Pennsylvania in 1754 before the outbreak of the war.
 As pay was low, there was high turnover in the lower ranks.
 Trent was commissioned as a captain and commanded a company, then likely 25–40 men.
 The young Washington was promoted from Lt.
 Col. to Colonel to command the Regiment.

 When the Regiment moved across the Appalachian divide along Nemacolin's Trail, Trent was assigned to take the advance company.
 He established two forts that were later taken and destroyed by the French: Fort Prince George, begun February 17, 1754 and Fort Hanger.
 The first was built after Washington returned from his diplomatic mission warning the French to leave the Ohio Country.
 Trent and his forces built Fort Hanger (Hangard) later that year on Redstone Creek.

 It was at its confluence with the Monongahela River and near the Ford of the river by Nemacolin's Trail.

 Trent and his men had not completed Fort Prince George when a large French military expedition of 600 soldiers, led by Sieur de Contrecoeur, surrounded the English colonists.
 They forced Trent to surrender and return with his men to Virginia.
 The French force included engineers.
 After demolishing Fort St. George, they began building the larger, more complex Fort Duquesne in present-day Pittsburgh.

 The English later captured Fort Duquesne during the war.

 The officers of the Virginia Regiment decided to continue their campaign to secure the trans-Allegheny region for the Ohio Country.
 Their strategy was to build a wagon road to Redstone Creek, the nearest point of descent for larger traffic to the Monongahela River.
 After gaining reinforcements, they would attack and recapture the Forks of the Ohio.
 The Virginia Regiment began building a road from Wills Creek, intended to cross the mountains to Redstone Creek.
 Captain Trent was sent ahead with an advance party and supplies carried by pack animals, while Lt.
 Col. Washington oversaw the main column improving the road through the Cumberland Narrows Pass over the divide.